-Chapter 2: Integrated Health and Social Care
+Chapter 2: Integrating Health and Social Care

 2.1 INTRODUCTION

-This chapter provides the policy, practice and research context for the systematic review and explains some of the multi-agency working arrangements that an ICS necessitates.
+While there are no formal definitions of Health and Social Care in literature, the discipline of Health commonly relates to the prevention, treatment and management of an illness, disease, injury or disability and the care or support of a citizen with these needs (Coulter et al, 2015).
+Similarly, Social Care generally pertains to supporting ‘activities of daily living’; such as washing, dressing, toileting, feeding and mobility (Barbrook-Johnson et al, 2020).
+Social care also takes account of the citizen’s accommodation needs to maintain independence or manage complex care needs, participate in social interaction and be safeguarded against potential harm that may arise from vulnerability (ibid).
+This chapter discusses the integration of Health and Social Care, provides the policy, practice and research context for the systematic review and explains some of the multi-agency working arrangements that an ICS necessitates.
 Before commencing a systematic review, it is important to gain an understanding of the provision of integrated health and social care services in Wales and to develop an understanding of existing research knowledge on partnership working in health and social care.
+In doing so, this chapter also highlights key areas that impede the transition to integrated services and impact on organisational development.

 2.2 POLICY BACKGROUND AND DEVELOPMENT